iez-zagh/iez-zagh/README.md

 ├─▣ Student at 1337 Khouribga
 ├─▣ From Taounate Morocco
 ├─▣ Up to the challenge.
-├─▣ Interested in low-level Programming, DevOps, Netwroking and Web Development.
+├─▣ Interested in low-level Programming, and Web Development.
 │
 └───────────────────────────────▰▰▰